BillCruise/CodingInterview/README.md

 14. What data structure can you use if you need to look up objects by a key and you want to iterate through them in order?
 15. Explain how you would implement a `HashMap`.
 What methods would it have?
 How would it store data internally?
 16. What is autoboxing?
+17. What does the `finalize` method do?
+When would you override it?

 ### Servlets & JSP